RackEmApp/releasenotes/README.md

  - Add update round button for completed rounds
  - Only show calendar dates for competition setup where either season is null, or season is not yet completed
  - Match listing formatting updates
+ - Dependent matches for teams needed to set the venue and table

 ***Platform** - 7th May 2025*
  - Allow round settings to be altered even for completed rounds